Appwrite vs Neon: Full Backend vs Serverless PostgreSQL

 Best for Completeness

-appwriteAuth, storage, functions all included
+appwriteAuth, storage, functions, and database all included in one platform

-Best for Database
+Best for Database_power

-NeonPostgreSQL is more capable for complex queries
+NeonPostgreSQL is more capable for complex queries, joins, and extensions like pgvector

 Best for Self_hosting